df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 #### Windows DfuSE Instructions

-1. Start the DFU applicaton (if not already started) and upload as instructed.
-For the correct use of DfuSE see the bootloader_install.pdf.
-You don't have to do the first steps (since you started in the DFU using the bootloader) but then you need to follow the steps (A) to (D).
+1. Start the DfuSeDemo application (if not already started) and operate as instructed below.
+For the correct use of DfuSE with screenshots, see the [bootloader_install.pdf] also located in this folder in the git repository.
+You don't have to do the first steps, i.e. you don't need to close jumper P6 (since you started in the DFU using the bootloader).
+But then, after the TRX has entered DFU mode, you need to follow the steps (A) to (D).
 1. (A) Make sure you see "STM Device in DFU Mode"
-1. (B) Select the file to upload using "Choose".
+1. (B) Select the file to upgrade using "Choose".
+Use __bl-mchf.dfu__ or __fw-mchf.dfu__, not the files with .bin.
 1. (C) Select checkbox "Verify after Download"
 1. (D) Press "Upgrade". __DO NOT USE__ "Upload".
 1. After successful flashing you can let go of the Power button, not earlier.
-If you interrupt power during the upload of a new firmware.bin, no problem.
-However, if you do this during the upload of a new bootloader, you may temporarily brick your TRX and you have to install the bootloader using the P6 jumper method described in the aformentioned bootloader_install.pdf.
+If you interrupt power during the upgrade of a new firmware.bin, no problem.
+However, if you do this during the upgrade of a new bootloader, you may temporarily brick your TRX and you have to install the bootloader using the P6 jumper method described in the aformentioned bootloader_install.pdf.

 #### Linux dfu-util

+1. Make sure your TRX is in DFU mode and connected to your linux machine.
+You can verify that by using `lsusb`
-1. "dfu-util -D fw-mchf.dfu -a 0" or "dfu-util -D bl-mchf.dfu -a 0"
+1. To install/upgrade the firmware use `dfu-util -D fw-mchf.dfu -a 0` or with other TRX the respectively named fw-<trx_id.dfu> file
+1. To install/upgrade the bootloader use `dfu-util -D bl-mchf.dfu -a 0` or with other TRX the respectively named bl-<trx_id.dfu> file
 After successful flashing you can let go of the Power button, not earlier.
-If you interrupt power during the upload of a new firmware.bin, no problem.
-However, if you do this during the upload of a new bootloader, you may temporarily brick your TRX and you have to install the bootloader using the P6 jumper method described in the aformentioned bootloader_install.pdf.
+If you interrupt power during the upgrade of a new firmware.bin, no problem.
+However, if you do this during the upgrade of a new bootloader, you may temporarily brick your TRX and you have to install the bootloader using the P6 jumper method described in the aformentioned bootloader_install.pdf.